DataDog/documentation/content/en/tracing/profiler/intro_to_profiling.md

 ## How to Read a Profile

 Head on over to https://app.datadoghq.com/profiling?query=env%3Aexample%20service%3Amovies-api-java and look for a profile covering the period in which we were generating traffic.
 It may take a minute or so.
-You’ll be able to tell which profile includes the load test because the CPU usage will be higher:
+You'll be able to tell which profile includes the load test because the CPU usage will be higher:

 {{< img src="tracing/profiling/intro_to_profiling/list.png" alt="List of profiles">}}

-When you open it, you’ll see a visualization of the profile that looks like this:
+When you open it, you'll see a visualization of the profile that looks like this:

 {{< img src="tracing/profiling/intro_to_profiling/flame_graph.png" alt="Flame graph">}}